 - What activities were you involved in at HKIS?

-- How did you find out about the Rittman Scholarship?
+- How did you find out about the Rittmann Scholarship?

-- Do you think the Rittman Scholarship has changed your life?
+- Do you think the Rittmann Scholarship has changed your life?

 - How do you think HKIS has influenced your life?